How to watch Groundhog Day 2021: stream the Bill Murray movie online from anywhere

-Groundhog Day 2021 is upon us once again, as eager Americans turn their eyes to the Pennsylvania town of Punxsutawney and its most famous inhabitant - a semi-mythical groundhog named Phil.
-So famous is the tradition of Phil's re-emergence from his burrow every February 2 it became the subject of one of the greatest comedy movies of all-time, the aptly named Groundhog Day starring Bill Murray and Andie MacDowell.
-Read on as we explain how to watch Groundhog Day online - read on for how to stream both the movie and today's ceremony itself.
+Groundhog Day is upon us once again, as eager North Americans turn their eyes to the Pennsylvania town of Punxsutawney and its most famous inhabitant, a semi-mythical groundhog named Phil.
+So famous is the tradition of Phil's re-emergence from his burrow every February 2 it's also the spiritual heart of one of the greatest comedy movies of all-time - the aptly named Groundhog Day starring Bill Murray and Andie MacDowell.
+Read on as we explain how to watch Groundhog Day online and stream the movie (and today's ceremony) wherever you are in the world right now.

 Release date: 1993